ACES-Laboratory/MN/README.md

 1. Download the dataset from (link), unzip the file into the "dataset/" directory.

+2. Run the 'data_splitter.py' script to generate the 100-fold bootstraping dataset.

-2. Download the trained model from (link), put it in the folder "ckpt/"
+4. Download the trained model from (link), put it in the folder "ckpt/"

-3. Run the script.
+5. Run the script named .